mtsolekas/corgan/README.md

 To enable debugging run **./configure --enable-debug**.

-## Install/Uninstall Instructions:
+## Install Instructions:
 - sudo make install

+This will install the corgan binary and its desktop file to their respective locations.
+Your contacts and schedule data are saved at
+$XDG\_DATA\_HOME/corgan/ which is by default ~/.local/share/corgan/.

+## Uninstall Instructions:
 - sudo make uninstall

-After installing your contacts and schedule files will be saved to ~/.local/share/corgan/ or $XDG\_DATA\_HOME/corgan/ if its set, and will have to removed manually after uninstalling.
+While it will remove the installed binary and desktop file, your contacts and schedule data will persist, so you must remove them manually.